GerbenWelter/helm-chart-mirror/README.md

 Template configurations can be specified multiple times to get different outputs.
 This is useful when charts can be used in different but conflicting ways or to activate additional container images.
 Helm-chart-mirror will mirror the combination of used container images.
 Contents is the same as as if the configuration was supplied in a `values.yaml` file.

-Images and helm charts are mirrored taking the original repistry and repository in account for clarity of origin.
+Images and helm charts are mirrored taking the original registry and repository in account for clarity of origin.
 E.g. the 'openshift-routes' helm chart uses the following image:

 'ghcr.io/cert-manager/cert-manager-openshift-routes:v0.8.4'